 Data Type Conversion Inherited

-Change the signal data type using inherited data type and scaling.
+Changes the signal data type using the inherited data type and scaling.

 Description

-Block Data Type Conversion Inherited Converts one input to a data type and scales the other input.
+The Data Type Conversion Inherited block converts one input to a data type and scales the other input.
 The first input is used as a reference signal.
 The second input, u, is converted to a reference type by inheriting the data type and scaling information.

 Inheriting the data type and scaling provides these advantages: